starlordphr/PhishArmor/docs/index.md

 ## Modifying Phish Armor

 Phish Armor is distributed under MIT License and hence feel free to fork it and modify the code for adding aditional functionalities.
+Moreover, the source code is well commented and it should be easy to follow.
+If needed, you can contact me by following this [link](https://starlordphr.github.io/).